okx-code/Consummo/README.md

 something like nanoseconds to store in a database with this API.
 The API is accurate to a second.

+The API will throw an `IllegalArgumentException` if you use input something like `4asdf`.

+What can be parsed:
+- For seconds: s, secs, seconds, sec, second
+- For minutes: m, mins, minutes, min, minute
+- For hours: h, hr, hrs, hours, hour
+- For days: d, dy, dys, day, days
+- For weeks: w, week, weeks
+- For months: m, mon, mnth, month, months
+- For years: y, yr, yrs, year, years
+Spaces, commas, and the word 'and' will be ignored.

 ## Usage

 ```java